QVEU/InDel_Toolkit/README.md

 ```

-### DelMapper Example
+### *smelt* Example

-DelMapper compliments Stickleback, and is used to tabulate *deletions* across coding sequences.
+*smelt* compliments Stickleback, and is used to tabulate *deletions* across coding sequences.
 It takes an SAM file (from Illumina Sequencing, or other high-accuracy NGS methods), reads the [cigar strings](https://jef.works/blog/2017/03/28/CIGAR-strings-for-dummies/), and identifies reads with deletions of a given size relative to the reference.
 It identifies these deletions on the translated sequence relative to a translated nucelotide reference to resolve ambiguities, and is therefore specifically designed for engineered libraries where specific codons are deleted.

 ```bash
 python smelt.py <inputfile.sam (str)> <Deletion Size (int)> <outputfile.csv (str)>